gimjung/flood-data/README.md

                 <ul>
                     <li>Government Flood Mapping = State or local government flood mapping has been interpreted to risk assess flood risk at the site.</li>
                     <li>Other Government Flood Data = State or local government information including flood gauge data or flood levee data has been interpreted to assess flood risk at the site.</li>
-                    <li>IAG Internal Flood Model = In areas where government data is not readily available, IAG’s internal flood modelling has been used to assess flood risk at the site.</li>
+                    <li>IAG Internal Flood Model = In areas where government data is not readily available, IAG’s internal flood modeling has been used to assess flood risk at the site.</li>
-                    <li>Third Party Model = In areas where government data is not readily available, modelling by consultants has been used to assess flood risk at the site.</li>
+                    <li>Third Party Model = In areas where government data is not readily available, modeling by consultants has been used to assess flood risk at the site.</li>
                 </ul>
             </td>
         </tr>